ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

 * Provisioning and deleting compute nodes on dedicated hosts.
 Only static compute nodes can be deployed on dedicated hosts.
 * When using {{site.data.keyword.scale_short}} for shared storage in the cluster.

-## Where can I find the custom image name to image ID mappings for each cloud region?
+## Where can you find the custom image name to image ID mappings for each cloud region?
 {: #custom-image-name-mappings}
 {: faq}